Datasets

 3. In the displayed panel, select a Name and a Type (optional).

-4. Click Save Dataset.
+4. Click Create

-After creating your dataset, you can upload your data using the drag-and-drop UI.
+After creating your Dataset, you can upload your data using the drag-and-drop UI.
 Every upload session is counted as a commit.

 WARNING